MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingPolicy.md

 # New-CsTeamsMeetingPolicy

 ## SYNOPSIS
  The CsTeamsMeetingPolicy cmdlets enable administrators to control the type of meetings that users can create or the features that they can access while in a meeting.
-It also helps determine how meetings deal with anonymous or external users
+It also helps determine how meetings deal with anonymous or external users.
 ## SYNTAX

 ```